Aqib8860/DataHatTest/README.md

 uvicorn main:app --reload --host 0.0.0.0 --port 8000

+## Environment Variables

-Create a .env file in the root directory and add:
+Create a `.env` file in the root directory and add:

 MONGODB_URL=your_mongodb_connection_string
 DB_NAME=your_database_name
 AUTH_SECRET_KEY=your_secret_key